open2c/cooltools/README.md

 Documentation can be found here: https://cooltools.readthedocs.io/en/latest/.

-Cooltools offers a number of tutorials to showcase analyses it enables using the [Open2c code ecosystem](https://github.com/open2c/).
+Cooltools offers a number of tutorials using the [Open2c code ecosystem](https://github.com/open2c/).
 For users who are new to Hi-C analysis, we recommend going through example notebooks in the following order:

 - [Visualization](https://cooltools.readthedocs.io/en/latest/notebooks/viz.html): how to load and visualize Hi-C data stored in coolers.
 - [Contacts vs Distance](https://cooltools.readthedocs.io/en/latest/notebooks/contacts_vs_distance.html):  how to calculate contact frequency as a function of genomic distance, the most prominent feature in Hi-C maps.